The thermoelectric conversion efficiency problem: Insights from the electron gas thermodynamics close to a phase transition: Theory

 \subsubsection{Conduction electron gas}

 The thermoelastic coefficients of the noninteracting electron gas can be computed as follows~\cite{Ouerdane2015,Brantut2013}:

 where $f$ is the Fermi-Dirac energy distribution function and $g$ the system's density of state.
-The coefficient $C_N$ can be deduced from the previous three as shown with the calculation of the isentropic expansion factor shown further below.\\
+The coefficient $C_N$ can be deduced from the previous three as shown with the calculation of the isentropic expansion factor shown further below.
+Note that unlike the transport coefficients (given in Appendix \ref{AppA}) these thermoelastic coefficients depend on $g(E)$ and $f(E)$ but not on the transport distribution function, which involves the electron speed and the relaxation time. \\